-This page will allow you to change the administrator (Admin) password and enable remote management.
+This page allows you to change the administrator settings, such as change the Admin password and enable remote management.

-From the Management menu on the bar on the top of the page, click Admin.
+From the Management menu, click System Admin.

-Password: Enter a new password for the administrator account.
+Password: Enter a new Password for the administrator account.
 You will need to enter this password whenever you configure the router using a web browser.

-Enable Enables a challenge-response test to require users to type letters or Graphical numbers from a distorted image displayed on the screen to prevent Authentication online hackers and unauthorized users from gaining access to your (CAPTCHA): router's network settings.
+Enable Enables a challenge-response test designed to prevent online hackers Graphical and unauthorized users from gaining access to your router's network Authentication settings.
+(CAPTCHA):